BowlerHatLLC/dts2as/README.md

 [Introduction to `dts2as`: Using TypeScript definitions with ActionScript](http://nextgenactionscript.com/tutorials/dts2as-typescript-definitions-with-actionscript/)

+## Troubleshooting

+TypeScript definition files support a surprisingly large subset of the TypeScript language.
+Sometimes, dts2as won't know how to parse some of the more advanced syntax (although it's certainly getting better at it over time!).
+When dts2as runs into problems, it may not be able to compile a SWC file for you.
+You have a few options when dts2as fails:

+* Use the `--exclude` option to remove some symbols that you know you won't need, or use the `--include` option to include only the symbols that you definitely need.

+* Modify the original d.ts file to simplify the TypeScript syntax or to remove some symbols that you don't need.

+* Use the `--outDir` option instead of the `--outSWC` option to generate only ActionScript files.
+Then, modify the ActionScript files and compile them into a SWC yourself.

 ## Support this project

 Want to see more ActionScript transpiler tools and utilities like `dts2as`?
 How about in-depth articles and step-by-step video tutorials that teach you how to use ActionScript with libraries like jQuery, CreateJS, and Pixi.js?
 Please [become a patron](http://patreon.com/josht) and support the next generation of ActionScript development on the web -- without a plugin!